AlgART Home

 Throws:

-java.lang.UnsupportedOperationException - if this object is not created by subMatrix(...) or subMatr(...) call.
+NotSubMatrixException - if this object is not created by subMatrix(...), subMatr(...) or equivalent call.

 See Also:

-If this matrix is a submatrix of some parent matrix, created by one of calls parent.subMatrix(...) or parent.subMatr(...), creates and returns a new Java array containing the ending position (exlusive) of this submatrix in the parent one.
-The result will be equal to "to" argument of subMatrix(long[], long[]) and subMatrix(long[], long[], Object) methods.
-If this matrix is not a submatrix, throws UnsupportedOperationException.
+If this matrix is a submatrix of some parent matrix, created by one of calls parent.subMatrix(...) or parent.subMatr(...), creates and returns a new Java array containing the ending position (exclusive) of this submatrix in the parent one.
+The result will be equal to "to" argument of subMatrix(long[], long[]) and subMatrix(long[], long[], ContinuationMode) methods.
+If this matrix is not a submatrix, throws NotSubMatrixException.

 Returns: